 My parents desperately wanted children.
-After a long battle with infertility, they had a stillbirth and then bore a daughter with down syndrome.
-Feeling prompted to pursue adoption, they adopted me as a six-month-old.
-They were always open with me about my adoption and raised me in a Christ-centered home full of love and comfort.
+After a long battle with infertility, they had a child who was stillborn.
+Then, they were blessed with my sister, who has Down syndrome.
+Feeling like they needed to pursue adoption, they then adopted me as a 6-month-old.
+My parents treasured my sister and I. They were always open with me about my adoption and raised me in a Christ-centered home full of love and comfort.

-With all of that love and acceptance, they supported me in my search to find my birth family, which began when I was eighteen years old.
+With all of that love and acceptance, they supported me in my search to find my birth family, which began when I was 18 years old.

 The truth is that there was nothing deficient in my adoptive parents.
-I don’t even think of them as “adoptive parents,” just my parents.
-I see them as a gift from God, and I know that they see me as their gift from Him as well.
-The desire to meet my birth family wasn’t so much to have a relationship with them, but just to meet them and find closure– and answers to my many questions.
+I don’t even think of them as “adoptive parents”.
+They’re just my parents.
+I’ve always treasured them as gifts from God.
+I know that they see me as a gift from Him as well.
+The desire to meet my birth family wasn’t really to have a relationship with them.
+I just wanted to meet them, get closure, and find some answers to my many questions.

-After a few weeks I received my long-awaited package in the mail.
+After a few weeks, I received my long-awaited envelope in the mail.
 All I could think about were their names.
-I can’t begin to explain how excited I was to see a name on a piece of paper inside that package that represented my biological mom’s name, and possibly even my biological dad’s name as well.
-I kept thinking that later I would probably say their names over and over and stare at the piece without moving for a very long time.
+I can’t begin to explain how excited I was to see a name on a piece of paper inside that envelope.
+Finally, I’d know my biological mom’s name, and possibly even my biological dad’s name.
+I kept thinking that later I would probably say their names over and over while staring at the piece of paper.

 I opened the envelope and read through the information.
 There was no name.
 Confusion started to fill my mind when I couldn’t find the names of my biological mom or dad anywhere in the envelope.